prometheus/proposals/proposals/0074-new-labels-values-api.md

 The tasks to do in order to migrate to the new idea.

+* [ ] Confirm requirement for supporting pagination or not
 * [ ] Finalize proposal based on community feedback
 * [ ] Create Prometheus implementation issue for `/api/v1/search/metric_names`
 * [ ] Create Prometheus implementation issue for `/api/v1/search/label_names`